 Boku No Hero and The Symbol of Peace

 My great friend Joe of Pause and Select fame did a video on My Hero Academia where he basically explained how the concept of “Peace” All Might stands for serves as somewhat of a metanarrative of the series.
-It’s about way more than just that as I’m massively oversimplifying as usual so I’d HIGHLY recommend you Check it Out for Yourself (seriously it’s his best) however the reason I bring it up is that it hits on something interesting about the world of My Hero Academia.
-“Peace” in the series works somewhat like an ideology (as joe say’s a Universal Pacifism) however reason for its creation and subsequent adoption throughout the world was not just because All Might and other believed in it but it served to unite them under a common cause, something higher than themselves. perhaps it couldn’t necessarily be replaced by any old doctrine as there are things about an abundance of pacifism in a world where everyone has superpowers that just gets the end result of a happier citizen more than say one focused on “Justice” would (the justice one might even cause problems).
-However, It was something All Might manufactured specifically for the purpose of being admired and Revered by the citizenry.
+It’s about way more than just that as I’m massively oversimplifying as per usual so I’d HIGHLY recommend you Check it Out for Yourself (seriously it’s his best) however the reason I bring it up is that it hits on something interesting about the world of My Hero Academia.
+“Peace” in the series works somewhat like an ideology (as Joe say’s a Universal Pacifism).
+However, the reason for its creation and subsequent adoption throughout the world was not just because All Might and other believed in it but it served to unite them under a common cause, something higher than themselves.
+Perhaps it couldn’t necessarily be replaced by any old doctrine; as there are things about an abundance of pacifism in a world where everyone has superpowers that just get to the end result of a happier citizen more than say one focused on “Justice” would (a justice focus ideology/metanarrative might even cause more problems).
+The “Symbol of Peace” and with it, the Ideology of Universal Pacifism was something All Might manufactured specifically for the purpose of being admired and Revered by the citizenry.

 Which should beg the question, why does it work?

 We can see one-way virtue ethics is explored in fiction before BnH came along by again looking at Death Note.
-Joe made a video Kinda Related to This as Well but looking at death notes ending gives us some more clues into its theming.
+Joe made a video Kinda Related to This as well but looking at Death Note’s ending gives us some more clues into its theming.
 Light in his own way brought peace to his world like All Might did to his.
 They both brought about world peace through Reverence.
 The methods were completely different and we can also explore how their different ways doing it and circumstances affected the result.
-Ultimately their methods were different because one had virtue while the other didn’t and it’s curious to see how their respect powers and environments informed their ethics.
+Ultimately their methods were different because one had virtue while the other didn’t and it’s curious to see how their respective powers and environments informed their ethics.